A less common way to brew.

 A siphon is like a coffee-maker’s chemistry set, so you can experiment with the brewing process.
 But – as is common across all coffee making – use fresh water (some makers recommend filtered water) and fresh coffee grind.
 Water and bean freshness are important for any brewing method really.

-OK, where do I get a siphon?
+OK, where do I get a siphon machine?